smartmind-team/thanosql-docs/docs/en/how-to_guides/ThanoSQL_model/ViLT.md

 The "__OPTIONS__" clause allows you to change the value of a parameter.
 The definition of each parameter is as follows.

-- "image_col": the name of the column where the path of the image used for prediction is stored (str, default: "image_path")
+- "image_col": the column containing the image path to be used for prediction (str, default: 'image_path')
 - "question": the question text to be used for prediction (str)
 - "result_col": defines the name of the column to contain the result (str, optional, default: "predict_result")
 - "table_name": the table name to be stored in the ThanoSQL workspace database.
-If a previously used table is specified, the existing table will be replaced by the new table with a 'predict_result' column (str, optional)
+If a previously used table is specified, the existing table will be replaced by the new table with a 'predict_result' column.
+If not specified, the result dataframe will not be saved as a data table (str, optional)

 __PREDICT Example__